-- 4(1) The college may acquire, hold, mortgage, lease, sell or dispose of any property. - (2) All fees, fines and penalties receivable or recoverable pursuant to this Act are the property of the college. - (3) The college may invest its funds in investments in which trustees are authorized to invest pursuant to The Trustee Act, 2009 and may sell or otherwise dispose of those investments and reinvest the proceeds in similar investments. - (4) The council may establish and administer a fund in accordance with the bylaws: - (a) to provide scholarships, fellowships or bursaries to assist members, interns and students of pharmacy to secure education and to conduct research in the field of pharmacy; - (b) to provide for a benevolent fund for members; - (c) for any purpose consistent with the objectives of the college.
+- 4(1) The college may acquire, hold, mortgage, lease, sell or dispose of any property. - (2) All fees, fines and penalties receivable or recoverable pursuant to this Act are the property of the college. - (3) The college may invest its funds in investments in which trustees are authorized to invest pursuant to The Trustee Act, 2009 and may sell or otherwise dispose of those investments and reinvest the proceeds in similar investments. - (4) The council may establish and administer a fund in accordance with the bylaws: - (a) to provide scholarships, fellowships or bursaries to assist members, interns and students of pharmacy or pharmacy technician programs to secure education and to conduct research in the field of pharmacy; - (b) to provide for a benevolent fund for members; - (c) for any purpose consistent with the objectives of the college.

-1996, c.P-9.1, s.4; 2003, c.8, s.5; 2009, c.T-23.01, s.64.
+1996, c.P-9.1, s.4; 2003, c.8, s.5; 2009, c.T-23.01, s.64; 2015, c.17, s.7.